About

 ABOUT THE INSTRUCTOR

-Among many other amazing mentors, she is especially grateful to have trained with Sandra Carden of Union/Yoga in Lake Leelanau, yoga therapist Susi Hately of Functional Synergy in Calgary, and the brilliant teachers of yoga, meditation and Ayurveda at the Himalayan Institute in Honesdale, PA.
+Among many other amazing mentors, she is especially grateful to have trained with Sandra Carden of Union/Yoga in Lake Leelanau, yoga therapist Susi Hately of Functional Synergy in Calgary, and the many brilliant teachers of yoga, meditation and Ayurveda at the Himalayan Institute in Honesdale, PA.

 By encouraging her students to connect with nature and the present moment through the practice of yoga, Amy seeks to empower others to tap into their own true nature and capacity for healing, and to live up to their full potential.